John Kampfner

 John Kampfner is a British author, broadcaster and commentator.

-He is now an Executive Director at Chatham House, leading its UK in the World initiative.
-His sixth book Why The Germans Do It Better, Notes From A Grown-Up Country, was published in 2020 and chosen as one of the books of the year in 2020 and 2021 in a number of newspapers.
-He is currently working on a new book about Berlin.
+Since 2019, he has been a Senior Associate Fellow at the Royal United Services Institute (RUSI), a defence and security think tank.
+In 2022-2023 Kampfner was Executive Director of the UK in the World Programme at Chatham House.

+Since 2022, he has been Chair of the Young Königswinter conference, which brings young people together from Germany and the UK.
+Kampfner is also a member of the Board of the Deutsch-Britische Gesellschaft (German-British Association).
+From 2024-2025 he has been a Fellow at the Institute for Advanced Study (Wissenschaftskolleg) in Berlin.

 Early life and education

 Kampfner was born in Singapore to a Jewish father from Bratislava and a Protestant mother from Chatham-Kent.
 He was educated at Westminster School.
 He went to The Queen's College, Oxford, where he received a BA degree in Modern History and Russian.